 \subsection{Sod shock tube}

-For this test, we created a square planar 2D problem volume in which, following the Sod prescription \citep{Sod1978}, the fluid is initially at rest everywhere, but there is a sharp pressure and density discontinuity at a specific value of $x$ within the volume.
+In this test, we demonstrate that patch boundaries create no significant artifacts when shocks and rarefaction waves travel from one patch to another.
+For this test, we created a square planar problem volume in which, following the Sod prescription \citep{Sod1978}, the fluid is initially at rest everywhere, but there is a sharp pressure and density discontinuity at a specific value of $x$ within the volume.
 There is no initial variation as a function of $y$.
-Within this volume, we placed a square local patch and gave it a constant velocity so that it moves diagonally in the $xy$-direction.
+Within this volume, we placed a local patch and gave it a constant velocity so that it moves diagonally in the $xy$-direction.